 - Was it purchased from a reputable supplier?
 Companies displaying the logo of the Registered Safety Supplier (RSS) scheme.
-Should have signed a binding declaration that the safety equipment they offer meets all the correct standards. - Is the C € present on the product marking/labelling and is it in the correct font and at least 5mm high? - For high risk products, including respirators and chemical protective clothing, is the C € mark accompanied by a 4-digit number? - Were written instructions for use provided with the product and are they printed in clear text, understandable and available in English? - Is the name and address of the manufacturer detailed on the user instructions?
+Should have signed a binding declaration that the safety equipment they offer meets all the correct standards. - Is the C present on the product marking/labelling and is it in the correct font and at least 5mm high? - For high risk products, including respirators and chemical protective clothing, is the C mark accompanied by a 4-digit number? - Were written instructions for use provided with the product and are they printed in clear text, understandable and available in English? - Is the name and address of the manufacturer detailed on the user instructions?

-EC-Type Examination Certificate for the specific product in question.
+If there is any doubt, make sure that your employer contact the supplier and asks for an EC Declaration of Conformity or EC-Type Examination Certificate for the specific product in question.
 These are a legal requirement and are issued by bodies approved by the European Commission.
 The certificate should show that the product has been tested to EU standards.
 It should have a clear description of the product and the manufacturers name and address.
 If there is any doubt about the authenticity of the certificate the employer should speak directly to the notified body that is named on the certificate.